 While this is not something you do with your website to attract new customers, at least not in the same way as content creation, SEO, and web design, it does require your website.

-All PPC (Pay Per Click) advertising campaigns should be driving traffic to your website and more specifically landing pages that are hyper focused on one call to action that you want users to take.
-We’re not going into detail on how to setup PPC ad campaigns with Google Ads and Facebook Ads, or other platforms, but here’s a good resource on that.
+All PPC (Pay Per Click) advertising campaigns should be driving traffic to your website, and more specifically, landing pages that are hyper focused on one call to action that you want users to take.
+Here’s a good resource that goes into detail on how to set up PPC ad campaigns with Google Ads and Facebook Ads.

 These PPC ad campaigns can help bring in immediate traffic, because it simply takes the budget and proper keyword targeting to start generating leads.

-As a side note, while we know Google Ad campaigns and the quick results that are often seen can make it seem unimportant (or pointless at worst) to invest in SEO and content marketing, trust us, those are better long term investments for most businesses.
+As a side note, while we know the quick results that are often seen from Google Ad campaigns can make it seem less urgent to invest in SEO and content marketing, trust us, those are better long term investments for most businesses.
 PPC ad campaigns will only compliment the work you do as it relates to content creation.